By Tracy Achen, Divorce Transition Coach

 It's a good idea to do a little research on the company prior to your interview.
 If it's a large organization, you should be able to get a good amount information off the internet.
 If it's a local business, visit the location of it's a retail store, check the yellow pages for advertising, and search the newspaper archives for any mention of the business.

 This research will give you an idea of what the business is about and help you discuss your position within the company.
+It's a good idea to be prepared with a few questions to ask the interviewer, but there will probably be additional questions that come up based on what is discussed during the interview.

 The job interview process is a two-way street.
 The interviewer asks questions to see if you're a good fit for the company.
-But it's also your opportunity to find out if this is the company you want to work for.
-Depending on how the interview goes, you probably won't ask all of the questions below, but they can serve as a launching point for further discussion about the job you are applying for.
+But it's also your opportunity to find out if this is a company you would want to work for.
+In essence you're interviewing the company as much as they're interviewing you.

 The person interviewing you may not know the answer.
 But asking such a question makes an impression because it shows you are interested in working for the company long-term.